idem-lab/conmat/paper/paper.html.md

-We can plot the resulting contact matrix for Tasmania with `autoplot`, shown in @fig-autoplot-contacts.
+We can plot the resulting contact matrix for Tasmania with `autoplot`, shown in (Figure \ref{fig-autoplot-contacts}).